sjc5/remix-easy-mode/README.md

 ## Description

-Opinionated toolkit for developing highly interactive, typesafe Remix apps.
+Simple toolkit for developing highly interactive, typesafe Remix apps.
 Built with zod, and inspired by the TRPC / React Query DX (type-safety + react-query style "on settled" mutation callbacks), plus a few extra goodies (such as typesafe forms, input helpers, and automatic client- and server-side validations).

 It's really awesome, and you should try it out!